ToroData/ML---Bikes-Sharing-Demand/report-template.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-TODO: Add your explanation

-### How much better did your model preform after adding additional features and why do you think that is?
-TODO: Add your explanation

-## Hyper parameter tuning
-### How much better did your model preform after trying different hyper parameters?

 I have seen that the variables temp and atemp are highly correlated.
 Similarly, the variables registered and count are highly correlated.
 The variables casual-count, casual-registered, atemp/temp-count/casual, and humidity-weather are also quite correlated.
 However, the variables count, registered, casual, windspeed have very low correlation with humidity.
 The distributions of registered, casual, windspeed, and count are left-skewed.
 Temp and atemp have approximately normal distributions.
 The samples of season are balanced, but not the samples of holiday and workingday.

+### How much better did your model preform after adding additional features and why do you think that is?
+It improved from 1.79047 to 0.67905.
+I think in this case it helped to have more information available that could be translated into knowledge through the chosen models.

+## Hyper parameter tuning
+### How much better did your model preform after trying different hyper parameters?
+It improved even further, going from 0.67905 to 0.46763.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would have invested more time in cleaning and preprocessing tasks.
 In hindsight, I have thought about several possible new features.
 Additionally, personally, I would have performed PCA to eliminate features that are not contributing to the model and would have standardized them.
 I might have required some axis rotation to better validate the data.
 On the other hand, I would have looked at which variables have contributed the most and the least from an initial model.
 Perhaps by removing some of them, the model's quality would improve.